The best games and gadgets of E3 2021 | CNN Underscored

 We hope you like video games, because E3 2021 just left us with a ton of them.
-Gaming’s biggest annual event traded the halls of Los Angeles for an all-online show this year, so we spent long hours watching press conferences and taking meetings from the comfort of our couch in order to spotlight the games and gadgets we think will actually be worth your money.
+This year, gaming’s biggest annual event traded the halls of Los Angeles for an all-online show, so we spent long hours watching press conferences and taking meetings from the comfort of our couch in order to spotlight the games and gadgets we think will actually be worth your money.

-In order to pick out the best of E3, we met with developers for in-depth demonstrations, combed through tons of detailed gameplay videos and even went hands-on with some games and peripherals ourselves.
+In order to pick out the best of E3, we met with developers for in-depth demonstrations, combed through tons of detailed gameplay videos, and even went hands-on with some games and peripherals ourselves.
 Game reveals had to include substantial gameplay footage to be considered for our awards — no pre-rendered hype trailers here.
 We also factored in our experience with each developer’s previous releases when picking our winners.

-From exciting new games for your PS5, Xbox Series X, Nintendo Switch and PC to gadgets that will open up new ways to play them, here’s what stood out the most to us from a jam-packed E3 2021.
+From exciting new games for your PS5, Xbox Series X, Nintendo Switch and PC, to gadgets that will open up new ways to play them, here’s what stood out the most to us from a jampacked E3 2021.

 Best of show: Xbox Game Pass (starting at $9.99; microsoft.com)

-Even amongst all the new game and gadget announcements, Xbox Game Pass was the real winner of E3.
+Even among all the new game and gadget announcements, Xbox Game Pass was the real winner of E3.
 With 27 out of the 30 games revealed at the Xbox E3 showcase coming to Game Pass at launch, Microsoft’s gaming subscription service positioned itself as an even better value for those looking to enjoy as many titles as possible without blowing a ton of money.

-Xbox Game Pass gained some serious heavy hitters at E3, including the wacky role-playing of Yakuza: Like a Dragon, the intense zombie shooting of Back 4 Blood and the addictive dungeon crawling of Hades (one of our favorite games of 2020).
-Game Pass will continue to get you all of Microsoft’s flagship releases on day one, including two of our best-of-show picks in Halo Infinite and Forza Horizon 5 in addition to 2022’s much-anticipated space adventure Starfield.
+Xbox Game Pass gained some serious heavy hitters at E3, including the wacky role-playing of Yakuza: Like a Dragon, the intense zombie shooting of Back 4 Blood, and the addictive dungeon crawling of Hades (one of our favorite games of 2020).
+Game Pass will continue to get you all of Microsoft’s flagship releases on day one, including two of our best-of-show picks — Halo Infinite and Forza Horizon 5 — in addition to 2022’s much-anticipated space adventure, Starfield.

 In a world where games typically sell for $60 to $70, the fact that you’ll get all of these titles as part of your $10- to $15-per-month subscription is kind of bonkers.
 And with Xbox Game Pass continuing to become available on just about any device with a screen, you don’t even have to hunt down an expensive Xbox Series X to enjoy them.
 We already consider Game Pass to be the best value in gaming, and now it’s even better.